victor-regis-m/Arcanoid-Game-Cpp/README.md

 # Arkanoid-Game-Cpp

-This is my second C++ game project, based on the famous brick breaker game Arkanoid
+This is my second C++ game project, based on the famous brick breaker game Arkanoid, made in order to perfect basic C++ concepts and to practice the Clean Code method in an OOP project.

 The game has the following features:
 - Custom physics regarding the ball-brick collision